-We have reviewed the accompanying separate statement of financial position of TALAAT MOSTAFA GROUP HOLDING COMPANY "TMG HOLDING" (S.A.E) ("The Company") as of 30 June 2022 as well as the related separate statements of profit or loss and comprehensive income for the for the three months and the six months periods then ended at 30 June 2022, and the separate statements of changes in equity and cash flows for the six months period then ended on this period and a summary of significant accounting policies and other explanatory notes, Management is responsible for the preparation and fair presentation of these separate financial statements in accordance with Egyptian Accounting Standards and applicable Egyptian Laws, and the decision and interpretations issued by Financial Regulatory Authority (FRA), Our responsibility is to express a conclusion on these separate financial statements based on our review.
+We have reviewed the accompanying separate statement of financial position of TALAAT MOSTAFA GROUP HOLDING COMPANY "TMG HOLDING" (S.A.E) ("The Company") as of 30 June 2023 as well as the related interim separate statements of profit or loss, comprehensive income, changes in equity and the related cash flows for the three and six months ended on this period, and a summary of significant accounting policies and other explanatory notes, Management is responsible for the preparation and fair presentation of these interim separate financial statements in accordance with Egyptian Accounting Standards and applicable Egyptian Laws, and the decision and interpretations issued by Financial Regulatory Authority (FRA).
+Our responsibility is to express a conclusion on these interim separate financial statements based on our review.